MileHacker Logo

 • Specific widely available public services for visually or hearing-impaired travelers are limited.

-• Assistance may be supplied by hotel staff or tour guides, but English-speaking personnel with specific training are not guaranteed.
+• Assistance may be supplied by the hotel employees or tour guides, but English-speaking personnel with specific training are no guarantee.

 • Travelers with such impairments should plan accordingly.